List of counties in Illinois

 There are 102 counties in Illinois.
-The largest of these by population is Cook County, home to Chicago and the second-most populous county in the United States, while the smallest is Hardin County.
-The largest by land area is McLean County while the smallest is Putnam County.
+The most populous of these is Cook County, the second-most populous county in the United States and the home of Chicago, while the least populous is Hardin County.
+The largest by land area is McLean County, while the smallest is Putnam County.
 Illinois's FIPS state code is 17 and its postal abbreviation is IL.